namusale/namusale/README.md

 ## Hi there, I'm Namusale Chama 👋

-I am a Machine Learning Engineer and Full-Stack AI Developer specializing in data pipelines, predictive modeling, and intelligent systems.
+I am a Machine Learning Engineer and Full-Stack AI Enthusiast specializing in data pipelines, predictive modeling, and intelligent systems.
 I hold an MSc in Intelligent Systems and Robotics (Distinction) and focus on building end-to-end applications that bridge advanced ML backends with clean user interfaces.

 ## 🚀 Technical Toolkit